What Is Frontotemporal Dementia?

 Frontotemporal dementia shortens a person’s life span.
 Each person is different, but most people with FTD live 6 to 8 years after the first symptoms appear.

-FTD will eventually cause a person to have difficulty with essential bodily functions like chewing, swallowing, moving around, and controlling the bladder and bowels.
+FTD will eventually cause a person to have difficulty with essential bodily functions, including chewing, swallowing, ambulation, and bladder and bowel control.

-These changes can cause serious infections in the lungs, urinary tract, and skin – leading to death.
+These changes can cause serious infections of the lungs, urinary tract, and skin, leading to death.

 Recommended for you: